-Rescuers searching for victims of Iran building collapse
+Many still missing at site of deadly Iran building collapse

 - 50,000 expected to attend Seattle women’s march day after Trump inauguration WATCH

-Workers were digging several tunnels from buildings next door to reach the basement of the collapsed building.
-Teams of rescue dogs were at the site, too.
+Iran’s government announced that Saturday would be a day of mourning for the nation following the incident that “claimed lives of several people and brave firefighters,” according to a statement carried by the official IRNA news agency.

+Jalal Maleki, spokesman of the Tehran Fire Department, told state TV that along with firefighters who are believed to be under the rubble, “we assume that there are some other people.”

-Meanwhile, reports said Behnam Mirzakhani, one of the hospitalized firemen, died from severe injuries in a Tehran hospital.
+Iranian media said Behnam Mirzakhani, one of the firefighters hospitalized in Tehran, died Friday from his injuries sustained in the building’s collapse.

-A total of 84 people were injured with only five of those were hospitalized, said Pirhossein Kolivand, head of the country’s emergency department.
+A total of 84 people had been reported injured, but only five remained hospitalized, said Pirhossein Kolivand, head of the country’s emergency department.

+The disaster at the 17-story Plasco building, inadvertently shown live on state television that was reporting from the site after the building was engulfed in a fire on Thursday morning, came after authorities said they repeatedly warned tenants about blocking stairwells with fabric from cramped garment workshops on its upper floors.

+The high-rise was home to more than 500 garment and clothing shops, their offices and warehouses, and was full of chemical materials, authorities said.
+The blaze and the subsequent collapse stunned the city and firefighters and others openly wept on the streets, holding each other for support.
+Dozens of people lined up to donate blood.

 Amir Mohammadi, a retired teacher who lives in a nearby neighborhood, said he couldn’t sleep the entire night out of worry.